Yoga Wellness Educator. Certified to teach Hatha Yoga, Meditation, Pilates, Reiki. Yoga Therapist-in-training. I love to write.

 Breathing in a Prone Pose

-The Cobra pose is a reclining back-bending asana.
+The Cobra pose is a back-bending.
 It is said that this pose gives your abdomen a good stretch and reduces stubborn belly fat.
 It helps in strengthening the upper body by building a more flexible, stronger spine.

 Cobra Pose – Instructions